Erroristotle/Erroristotle.github.io/_pages/about.md

 [//]: # ()
 [//]: # (Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons]&#40;https://fontawesome.com/&#41; and [Academicons]&#40;https://jpswalsh.github.io/academicons/&#41;, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.)

-Hey there, welcome to my homepage!!
-I am a computer science researcher in the Department of Computer Science at UNC Charlotte.
-I am exploring how AI techniques can revolutionize robotics and computer vision by enabling the monitoring of human movement disorders without the need for motion capture laboratories (MoCap).
-I received my double Masters’s degrees in computer science and chemistry from East Carolina University University (ECU).
-During my time at ECU, I had the pleasure of working with [Dr. Paul Gemperline](https://chemistry.ecu.edu/faculty-staff/gemperlinep/) and [Dr. Nasseh Tabrizi](https://cet.ecu.edu/csci/about-us/faculty-staff/tabrizi/) on research focusing on AI, machine learning techniques, and tensor decomposition methods to identify genes significantly associated with colon cancer susceptibility.
-In my free time, I enjoy hiking, tennis, photography, and spending time with my friends.
+I am a PhD student in Computer Science at UNCC, focusing on the security of Large Language Models.
+My research focuses on testing these models and applying them to software engineering and cybersecurity tasks.
+I am deeply passionate about enhancing AI security, with a particular emphasis on making AI models more robust, trustworthy, and understandable in adversarial settings across various contexts, including networks and software.
+I am enthusiastic about using AI to improve security measures and ensuring the safety of AI itself.
 \\
+I love connecting with other tech enthusiasts and professionals.
+If you want to collaborate, have a challenging question, or just want to chat about the latest developments in AI and cybersecurity, please feel free to reach out!
 \\
 \\
 \\
 Education:

-- M.Sc. in Chemistry & Computer Science (Dual Degree), East Carolina University
+- M.Sc. in Computer Science, University of North Carolina at Charlotte
-- B.Sc. in Chemistry, Sharif University of Technology
+- B.Sc. in Electrical Engineering, Iran University of Science and Technology